enijar/react-xr-ui/README.md

 > We've been using this package for various WebXR projects at [Finer Vision](https://github.com/finer-vision).
 We think it's a good
 > library, so we've open sourced it.
 If you want more features added or bugs fix please open a pull request or issue

-> If you're looking for a library that has more features, we'd highly recommend checking out [@coconut-xr/koestlich](https://github.com/coconut-xr/koestlich)
+> If you're looking for a library that has more features, we'd highly recommend checking out [@react-three/uikit](https://github.com/pmndrs/uikit) or [@coconut-xr/koestlich](https://github.com/coconut-xr/koestlich)

 ### Install